-- a) Process a minimum of 7 blanks spiked at or below the LOQ concentration through all steps of the method, including any required sample preservation.
-Both preparation and analysis of these samples must include at least 3 batches on 3 separate days. - Note: Spiking slightly below the LOQ may help ensure that the results are also suitable for MDL determination. - Note: If spiked blanks have been analyzed in order to generate a MDL, the results may be used to perform the initial verification of the LOQ. - i) If there are multiple instruments that will be assigned the same LOQ, then these spiked blanks must be distributed across all of the instruments. - ii) A minimum of two spiked blanks prepared and analyzed on different days shall be tested on each instrument. - b) Existing data may be used if compliant with the requirements for at least 3 batches, generated within the last 2 years and representative of current operations. - c) The LOQ is verified if the following criteria are met: - i) All results are above zero and meet the qualitative identification criteria of the method under routine operating conditions (e.g., recognizable spectra, signal to noise requirements, and presence of qualifier ions).
+- a) Process aA minimum of 7 blanks spiked at or below the LOQ concentration shall be processed through all steps of the method, including any required sample preservation.
+Both preparation and analysis of these samples must shall include at least 3 batches on 3 separate days. - Note: Spiking slightly below the LOQ may help ensure that the results are also suitable for MDL determination. - Note: If spiked blanks have been analyzed in order to generate a MDL, the results may be used to perform the initial verification of the LOQ. - i) If there are multiple instruments that will be assigned the same LOQ, then these spiked blanks shall must be distributed across all of the instruments. - ii) A minimum of two spiked blanks prepared and analyzed on different days shall be tested on each instrument. - b) Existing data may be used if compliant with the requirements for at least 3 batches, generated within the last 2 years and representative of current operations. - c) The LOQ is verified if the following criteria are met: - i) All results are quantitative (above zero and meet the qualitative identification criteria of the method under routine operating conditions (e.g., recognizable spectra, signal to noise requirements, and presence of qualifier ions).

-If a result from an LOQ verification sample does not meet the qualitative identification criteria in the method, the problem must be corrected and the verification repeated, or the LOQ and LOQ spikes must be repeated at a higher concentration.
+If a result from an LOQ verification sample is not above zero and/or does not meet the qualitative identification criteria in the method, the problem must-shall be corrected and the verification repeated, or the LOQ verification and LOQ spikes must shall be repeated at a higher concentration.